 Following are the basic safety rules to follow when using a walker.

-- In order to properly and safely use a walker, the user must have a fair amount of upper body strength.
+- The user must have upper body strength: First things first, in order to properly and safely use a walker, the user must have a fair amount of upper body strength.
 They will be leaning on the walker and either lifting it or pushing it forward.
 All of which require some strength through their arms.

-- To sit down – with one hand on the walker, use the other hand to reach down towards the arm of the chair.
+- Sitting down with a walker: With one hand on the walker, use the other hand to reach down towards the arm of the chair.
 Once you have a grip on that – release the walker and place your other hand on the other arm of the chair.

-- Make sure you are using a walker that will support your leaning weight – that means about 50% of your weight.
+- Walker must be sturdy: Make sure you are using a walker that will support your leaning weight – that means about 50% of your weight.
 You should never put your full weight on a walker (it’s not meant for that).

-- If you are obese, please use a Bariatric Walker which is meant for individuals that require support for extra weight.
+- Proper walkers for obese persons: If you are obese, please use a Bariatric Walker which is meant for individuals that require support for extra weight.

-- If your elderly loved one is showing signs of cognitive decline (dementia or Alzheimer’s), my recommendation is to assist them while they use their walker.
+- For seniors with dementia: If your elderly loved one is showing signs of cognitive decline (dementia or Alzheimer’s), my recommendation is to assist them while they use their walker.
 It can be extremely difficult for someone with these issues to learn new skills.

-- If the living environment where the walker will be used is too small to accommodate the width of the walker safely – it may be best to install grab bars / handrails throughout the area.
+- Consider where the walker will be used: If the indoor environment where the walker will be used is too small to accommodate the width of the walker safely – it may be best to install grab bars / handrails throughout the area.
 The problems are normally with doorways and hallways.

-- As long as you are not dealing with a senior who is also a hoarder – it should be possible to declutter the living area of the home to safely accommodate the use of a walker.
+- As long as you are not dealing with a senior who is also a hoarder – it should be possible to declutter the indoor environment of the home to safely accommodate the use of a walker.